Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

 ### Task 2: Create a Data Explorer pool

+In this task, you will create a Data Explorer pool in Synapse Studio.
+This pool is optimized for fast data ingestion and real-time analytics.

 1. In Synapse Studio, select the **Manage (1)** page then select the **Data Explorer pools (preview) (2)** tab, and then use the **&#65291; New (3)** icon to create a new pool.

     ![](images/dp5b-8.png)